 8. Add the wine and bring to a boil.

-9. Place chicken pieces and drippings from the plate into the onion bed, pushing them so that they’re almost covered with the onion mixture, but with the skin still above the surface of the moist and delicious morass.
+9. Place the chicken pieces and drippings from the plate into the onion bed, pushing them so that they’re almost covered with the onion mixture but with the skin still above the surface of the moist and delicious morass.

-10. Place the whole pot, uncovered, into the oven and cook for 30 minutes.
+10. Place the whole pot, uncovered, in the oven and cook for 30 minutes.

-11. Meanwhile tear the cilantro into 1″ pieces, toss with the preserved lemon slices and pomegranates and set on the table in a nice bowl.
+11. Meanwhile tear the cilantro into 1-inch pieces, toss with the preserved lemon slices and pomegranates, and set on the table in a nice bowl.